amaklakovv/wardrobe/README.md

 ## Tech Stack
 - **Frontend:** React Native, Expo, TypeScript
 - **Navigation:** React Navigation
-- **Storage:** AsyncStorage
+- **Storage:** AsyncStorage (local only)
 - **UI Components:** React Native Picker, Expo Image Picker

 ## What's next?
-**Currently this project is still in development** I'd like to add more features in the future, maybe cloud sync, social sharing, or even deploy it as a web app.
+**Currently this project is still in development.** I'd like to add more features in the future, such as cloud sync, social sharing, or even deploy it as a web app with backend support.